jpuritz/BIO_594_2018/FinalAssignment/Ian Bishop/Bishop_final_project_pipeline_7-17-18.md

 ```
 These files are required for the following pipeline (and found in this subdirectory):

-- popmap (a two column list of sampled individuals (as they are called in the VCF) and which population they belong to)
+- popmap_total: a tab-delimited txt file with two columns, one of libraries (e.g. lib21.bam, as they are called in vcf) and one of population (e.g "SA" or "NA")
 - BSsnp.spid
 - plot_R.r
 - merge_by_indiv.sh